elin-y/thinkpad-t460-ubuntu-16.04/lamp.md

 - Select **Local only** for general mail configuration
 - Leave system mail name as the name of your computer
+- Leave other configuration options to their defaults

+### Configure Evolution to receive local mails
+@todo

 ## Adminer
 > sudo apt-get install adminer